 Are you wondering how to speak dog language?
 Is it even possible to speak “dog”?

 The answer is a big YES!
-It can be pretty easy, but to speak “dog”, you need to understand body language.
+Once you understand dog body language, it is easy to speak “dog”.
 Dog’s speak with their body, tail, ears, eyes, and mouth.
 Think about dog language as a form of sign language.
-A dog’s bark can tell us a lot too, but not all dogs will use their voice, and today we are focusing on body language.

 Do you know if your dog is happy, sad, scared, or being aggressive?
 Most people know when a dog’s tail is tucked between his legs, he’s scared.
 But do you know a wagging tail doesn’t always mean the dog is happy or friendly?
 And believe it or not when your dog yawns, it doesn’t mean he’s ready for a nap.